firegloves/JavaModel-Converter/README.md

 # JavaModel-Converter
 An easy to use automation to generate transpiled code starting from Java Model objects

-Unlike other transpiling project, this one is designed with the goal to be easy to use.
+Unlike other transpiling projects, this one is designed with the goal to be easy to use.
 For this reason no compiling tool neither external lib is used in this application.

-Only JVM is required.
+Only Java 8+ is required.

 ### Launch options